Skip to main content

 emgui

 After you change the value, this new value is not yet synced with the device.
-To set it, you need to click SET or press enter.
-For quick tuning, you may enable autoset.
+To set it, you need to click SET or press Enter.
+For quick tuning, you can enable Autoset.
 With auto-set, the value will be auto-set and synced each time you change it:

 emgui

-For bulk value set, you may leave more of your values unsynced.
+For bulk value set, you can leave more of your values unsynced.
 They will be highlighted in blue.
-After your tweaking is done, you can issue the value push command (keyboard F2).
-Either on the entire device or through a folder's context menu (values will be written recursively):
+After your tweaking is done, you can select the Set value command from context menu (keyboard F2), for each modified variable.
+Or you can select Push subtree values on the folder's (or device's) context menu to push all modified values recursively:

 emgui